navyarojin/navyarojin/README.md

 - Developing a touch-free dispensing system using IR sensing and embedded control
 - Designed for hospital and laboratory hygiene environments
 - Focused on power efficiency, reliability, and actuator control

-### Antweight Combat Robot
-- Designed and fabricated a 200 g competitive antweight combat robot
-- Focused on mechanical strength, maneuverability, and weight optimization
-- Used parametric CAD workflows for rapid design iteration

 ## Tools & Technologies